hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ## Resetting a Container

 Using `register` on a factory lets us change the state of the system.
-But what if we need to revert back to the original behavior?
+But what if we need to revert to the original behavior?

 Simple.
 Just reset it to bring back the original factory closure.
 Or, if desired, you can reset *everything* back to square one with a single command.
 ```Swift